tobeva/tobeva.com/content/articles/brain-compatible-code/index.md

 first thought.

 The illusion we can hold many things in mind is almost identical to the illusion that our field of view is high resolution everywhere.
-It's an incredibly compelling because the instant we wonder _what's over there_, we do a quick [saccade](https://en.wikipedia.org/wiki/Saccade) and are immediately rewarded with a high resolution view of exactly _what's over there_.
+It's incredibly compelling because the instant we wonder _what's over there_ we do a quick [saccade](https://en.wikipedia.org/wiki/Saccade) and are immediately rewarded with a high resolution view of exactly _what's over there_.
 We ask the question and we get an instant answer, so it feels like the answer was there the whole time.

 {{< imgproc fovea Resize "512x">}} This picture exaggerates how big the fovea is, it's actually only about as big as quarter held at arm's length.